osesantos/jarbas/README.md

 - [x] take the local list of conversations and show them as a chat history without the need to open the chat
 - [x] Add agents concepts to the chat, so that the user can select the agent to use.
 - [x] Improve agent capabilities, by adding the possibility to scrape the web in real time, get an article and summarize it.
-- [ ] Add the http://github/osesantos/resulto package to improve the error handling
+- [x] Add the http://github/osesantos/resulto package to improve the error handling
-- [ ] Add the dashboard server to the project, so that the user can see the conversations in a web interface and change settings via dashboard.
-- [ ] Add the possibility to change the system prompt in the dashboard
-- [ ] Add docker container via docker-compose
-- [ ] Add database to store the conversations and the settings - PostgresSQL
-- [ ] Break the server into microservices, backend and frontend
-- [ ] Add kubernetes deployment
 - [ ] Add support for ollama - https://ollama.com/ - running in local cluster
+- [ ] Add support for gemini - https://www.google.com/intl/en_us/gemini/

 ## Chat mode